gautamtata/blog/content/posts/2020-02-18-keras-mnist.md

 ### Activations

-What if we use an activation other than ReLU, e.g. [sigmoid](https://en.wikipedia.org/wiki/Sigmoid_function)?
+What if we use an activation other than ReLU, e.g., [sigmoid](https://en.wikipedia.org/wiki/Sigmoid_function)?

 ```python
 model = Sequential([